jeferal/point_net_suite/README.md

 </p>

 **Conclusions:**
+The model still struggles with the minority classes and comparing this experiment with using Effective Number of Samples, ENS seems to get better results.

-**Experiment No Weighted Loss or Label Smoothing**
+**Experiment No Weighted Loss or Label Smoothing** With this experiment we expect to see that because the dataset is highly unbalanced, the model will not be able to learn the minority classes well.

 | Learning Rate | Optimizer | Batch Size | Num Points | Grouping Method | Dropout | Scheduler | Label Smoothing | Extra Feature Dropout |
 |---------------|-----------|------------|------------|-----------------|---------|-----------|------------------|-----------------------|
 | 0.001         | AdamW     | 16          | 8192       | MSG             | 0.5     | Cosine    | 0.0              | 0.2                   |